Canada’s Feminist International Assistance Policy

 Canada’s investments will help improve the quality of health and nutrition services for the poorest and most vulnerable—including ongoing efforts to fight infectious diseases such as polio, AIDS, tuberculosis and malaria—and help make these services more accessible.

-To support maternal, newborn and child health, Canada will follow through on its 2015 to 2020 commitment to invest $3.5 billion over five years in programs that strengthen health and data systems, improve nutrition and combat infectious diseases.
+To support maternal, newborn and child health, Canada will follow through on its 2015 to 2020 commitment to invest $3.5 billion in programs that strengthen health and data systems, improve nutrition and combat infectious diseases.

 Evidence shows, however, that these investments are not enough to ensure the best outcomes for women and children and to achieve SDG 2 (Zero Hunger) and SDG 3 (Good Health and Well-being).
 A plan to reduce the mortality of women and children must also include investments that support sexual and reproductive health and rights for women and girls.

 …work to close persistent gaps in sexual and reproductive health and rights for women and girls.
 To achieve this goal, Canada will support increased access to a full range of health services, including family planning and modern contraception; comprehensive sexuality education; safe and legal abortion, and post-abortion care; and prevention and treatment of HIV/AIDS and sexually transmitted infections.
-This work will be supported by an investment of $650 million over three years, with programs to be delivered by experienced partners from Canada, recipient developing countries and global organizations.
+This work will be supported by an investment of $650 million over three years.

 …focus its efforts on programs and projects that put gender at the heart of their efforts to improve health care.
 These include initiatives that help fight infectious diseases through equity-based approaches and a focus on diseases, such as HIV, that particularly affect women and girls, that empower community health care workers (most of whom are women) and that address the ongoing challenge of sexual and gender-based violence.